 Students who have not successfully completed English and Reading LSS courses at a previous college must enroll in equivalent courses at GMC.
-Students who have not successfully completed Math LSS courses at a previous college must enroll in equivalent courses at GMC.
+Students who have not successfully completed Math LSS courses at a previous college must take a placement test.
 Students must complete all Learning Support Services courses in the first sixty (60) quarter hours attempted at GMC, excluding MSD, PED, and PER 101 courses.
 All required Learning Support Services courses should be completed within the first thirty (30) quarter hours attempted at GMC.

 Failure to complete the required courses as specified will require that the student enroll only in required LSS courses and a two or three-credit hour activity-based course such as PED or a study skills course in the succeeding terms until the LSS course work is successfully completed.
 LSS students will enroll in at least one LSS course per term until they have completed the course.
-Petitions for exceptions to this policy must be filed with the appropriate Associate Vice President of Academic Affairs.
+Petitions for exceptions to this policy must be filed with the Academic Dean at the student's respective campus.